 - The Avatar from Fire Emblem Awakening aims to have no war casualties and will consider any mission a failure, even if the mission was successful, if one of his/her units dies.
 Fitting considering how most gamers play Fire Emblem.

-- Roy in FE 6 has a simalar attitude to his troops, as revealed in a support convo with one of his cavillers.
+- Roy in Fire Emblem 6 has a similar attitude to his troops, as revealed in a support conversation with one of his cavillers.

 - Grandmaster of Theft's Cassidy Cain strives to be the perfect at anything she aims at, to the point where she relentlessly drills herself, seeks challenges to improve, and won't accept anything less of her.